basler/pylon-ros-camera/README.md

 Name          | Notes
 ------------- | -------------
+/my_camera/pylon_ros2_camera_node/grab_blaze_data | -
 /my_camera/pylon_ros2_camera_node/grab_images_raw  | -

-Through this action, it is possible to grab one image or a sequence of images with user-specified parameters (e.g., exposure time, brightness value, etc.).
-Refer to the action definition to get more information.
+Depending on the camera model, it is possible to grab one or several images or 3d data sets (3d point cloud, intensity, confidence, depth map, depth color map) through the dedicated action with user-specified parameters (e.g., exposure time, brightness value, etc.).
+Refer to the action definitions to get more information.

-The camera-characteristic parameter such as height, width, projection matrix (by ROS2 convention, this matrix specifies the intrinsic (camera) matrix of the processed (rectified) image - see the [CameraInfo message definition](https://github.com/ros2/common_interfaces/blob/master/sensor_msgs/msg/CameraInfo.msg) for detailed information) and camera_frame were published over the /camera_info topic.
+For camera models other than the blaze, the camera-characteristic parameter such as height, width, projection matrix (by ROS2 convention, this matrix specifies the intrinsic (camera) matrix of the processed (rectified) image - see the [CameraInfo message definition](https://github.com/ros2/common_interfaces/blob/master/sensor_msgs/msg/CameraInfo.msg) for detailed information) and camera_frame were published over the /camera_info topic.
 Furthermore, an action-based image grabbing with desired exposure time, gain, gamma and / or brightness is provided.
 Hence, one can grab a sequence of images with above target settings as well as a single image.
 Grabbing images through this action can result in a higher frame rate.

 ### Tests

-The folder `pylon_ros2_camera_wrapper/test` includes a test program implementing an action client sending the goal to trigger the image grabbing through the action `/my_camera/pylon_ros2_camera_node/grab_images_raw`.
-Each grabbed image is displayed in a dedicated popup window.
-This program is for testing purposes and should be adapted according to one's needs.
+The folder `pylon_ros2_camera_wrapper/test` includes test programs implementing an action client sending the goal to trigger the image or the 3d data set grabbing through the actions `/my_camera/pylon_ros2_camera_node/grab_images_raw` or `/my_camera/pylon_ros2_camera_node/grab_blaze_data`, depending on the camera model.
+Each grabbed image (only the intensity image for the blaze) is displayed in a dedicated popup window.
+These programs are for testing purposes and should be adapted according to one's needs.

 ## Known issues